 You may want to start thinking about new traditions to take away some of the stress of the season.
 Instead of buying numerous presents for each family member, try starting a family gift exchange.
 Or if you are alone over the holidays, consider volunteering your time to help others – it is a great way to meet people and stay connected to your community.

-In recognition of the loneliness and isolation faced by many older adults, The Vic Foundation and Victoria Lifeline have once again partnered with Home Instead Senior Care to brighten the holidays for those in need through the annual gift drive Be A Santa To A Senior.
+In recognition of the loneliness and isolation faced by many older adults, Victoria Hospital Foundation and Victoria Lifeline have once again partnered with Home Instead Senior Care to brighten the holidays for those in need through the annual gift drive Be A Santa To A Senior.
 Thanks to the generosity of our community, thousands of older adults will receive a holiday gift and a friendly visit through this incredible program.

 This article is meant to be informational in nature and should not replace the advice of a trained healthcare professional.